 Chico, CA — In the wake of a massive wildfire that has consumed thousands of homes, taken many lives, and resulted in the charring of hundreds of businesses, California’s largest utility Pacific, Gas & Electric or PG&E said it was sending “thoughts and prayers” to the residents of Northern California affected by the blaze.

-Late Friday afternoon, the company admitted to State regulators that one of its power lines “had experienced a problem” on Pulga Road where the devastating “Camp Fire” had begun outside Paradise, CA. In a filing to the California Public Utilities Commission or CPUC, PG&E stated that a power outage on the line occurred at 6:15 a.m.
+The company admitted to State regulators that one of its power lines “had experienced a problem” on Pulga Road, where the devastating “Camp Fire” had begun outside Paradise, CA. In a filing to the California Public Utilities Commission or CPUC, PG&E stated that a power outage on the line occurred at 6:15 a.m.
+Now it admits its powerlines started the massive Dixie fire.

 “We would like to send thoughts and prayers to the people of Northern California who these fires have impacted,” said PG&E spokesperson Bethany Millbright speaking to reporters in Chico, CA, which is just outside the fire zone.
 “It’s the least we could do in these trying times.
 As many of you know, since the wildfires in 2017, we have been the State’s leading thoughts and prayers provider.
 Before each warning that we plan on de-energizing the grid in certain areas of California, we send out thousands of thoughts and prayers to our customers.”